Fall prevention can positively impact senior health and independence

 Regular exercise is key to maintaining strength and balance.
 Both are needed to prevent weakness and instability, which are the primary causes of falls and can lead to a loss of independence.

-CDC.gov provides educational materials geared toward stopping elderly accidents, deaths and injuries due to falls.
+A new CDC public awareness campaign called Still Going Strong provides educational materials geared toward stopping elderly accidents, deaths and injuries due to falls.
 The National Council on Aging also provides research, resources, tools and videos at NCOA.org for people to learn more about falls and how to prevent falling, check their risk of falling, and test their falls knowledge.
-Stay safe, indoors and out

 In the home, falls can be prevented by: